 Diagnosis

-For best results, perform the tape test three days in a row, and then take the pieces of tape to your doctor.
-Your doctor can look at the tape under a microscope to see if there are any pinworm eggs.
+For best results, do the tape test three days in a row.
+Then take the pieces of tape to your healthcare checkup.
+Your health professional can look at the tape under a microscope to see if there are any pinworm eggs.

 Treatment

-The most common prescription anti-parasite medications for pinworms are:
+The most common prescription anti-parasite medicines for pinworms are:

 Preparing for your appointment